ryan-hayes/SimpleTaskManager/README.md

 # SimpleTaskManager
-This is a very lightweight project that I just started arising from a need for a more visually-appealing and minimalistic personal organization app.
+This is a very lightweight project that I just started because I wanted a more visually-appealing and minimalistic personal organization app.
 Core capabilities will include task management, access control and authorization, persistence of tasks, and archival/retrieval, among others.
 The application features a RESTful API that can currently facilitate basic task adding/updating/retrieval/deletion.

 Technology stack:
 - MongoDB